MMZK1526/Haskell-RM/README.md

 For example, `RM0` contains no instruction, thus it does not change the input at all and `F0(0) = 0`.
 Similarly, `RM1` only contains one Halt instruction, thus `F1(1) = 0` as well (because the input is in R1 but the output is read from R0).
 However, `RM2` contains one line of `0: R0+ 0`, thus it will never terminate.
 By our definition of `F`, we would have `F(0)`, `F(1)` undefined and `F(2) = 0`.

 One can also verify that `F` is undefined for inputs 4, 5 and 7, `F(6) = 0`, `F(8) = 0`, and so on.
-Notably, `RM8` is the first Register Machine in the table that actually do something to R0 (it always returns 1), and `RM1090519040` is the first I could find that actually has different outcomess based on the input.
+Notably, `RM8` is the first Register Machine in the table that actually do something to R0 (it always returns 1), and `RM1090519040` is the first I could find that actually has different outcomes based on the input.

 By construction, `F` and `Fn` differs on their behaviours on input n, hence `F` is not in the table, contradiction.